annajordanous/Impro-Visor-SF/improvisor/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 4, from Bob Keller at Harvey Mudd College.
+Welcome to Impro-Visor (Improvisation Advisor) Version 4, from Harvey Mudd College.

 If you need help, please post to the Yahoo! impro-visor user group: